jimhigson/oboe.js/writing/main/5_Implementation.md

 to slice the string and match all tokens with regexes starting with '\^' in order to track the current location.
 [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular\_Expressions]

+Syntax tokens tested separately.
+Broad, broad base to this pyramid - two levels of unit testing.
+By testing individual tokens are correct and the use of those tokens as a wider expression, am testing the same thing twice.
+Arguably, redundant effort.
+But may simply be easier to write in that way - software is written by a human in a certain order and if we take a bottom-up approach to some of that design, each layer is easier to create if we first know the layers that it sits on are sound.
+Writing complex regular expressions is still programming and it is more difficult to test them completely when wrapped in rather a lot more logic than directly.
+For example, a regex which matches "{a,b}" or "{a}" but not "{a,}" is not trivial.

 Incrementally building up the content
 -------------------------------------